JSpeedie/dotfiles/README.md

 directory).
 Luckily you can use `\001` and `\002` as replacements with the small downside that you have to add either ` -e` to your `echo` call or use `printf`.
-* Side note: Yes this prompt is based off of the one done by reddit user /u/tudurom, however they did not have a solution to issue #3.
-Seeing as I had to work so hard to get the functionality, I'll claim this prompt as my own, but I give full credit to them for inspiration.

 *scripts/updatedir.sh:*
 * One of my most used scripts.
 Compares the contents of two